Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

-Because of JavaScript's automatic semicolon placement compiler places a semicolon after `return` keyword and therefore it returns `undefined` without single error being thrown.
+Because of JavaScript's automatic semicolon insertion (ASI), the compiler places a semicolon after `return` keyword and therefore it returns `undefined` without an error being thrown.

 #### Good to hear

 * Automatic semicolon placement can lead to time-consuming bugs
-* Semicolons can be omitted in JavaScript if you know the cases in which they are required

 ##### Additional links